PsiKai/leather-planner/README.md

 ### Hosting

-The current version of this application is live and can be found at https://leather-journal.herokuapp.com hosted by Heroku.
+The current version of this application is live and can be found at https://leather-journal.herokuapp.com